francicetta0122/WHSTechNotes/journal.md

 | Max    |   3 years  |  Train   |
 | Kylie  |  4 years   |  Dinosaur   |
 | Emma   |  5 years   |  Plush Dog   |

+# may 19, 2025

+Yes, actually i want to go to work with my father to earn some money and buy a new computer.